TYsewyn/cdct_python_contracts/README.md

 ### Pact Python

-Pact-python does not currently support messaging, although work in ongoing: https://github.com/pact-foundation/pact-python/issues/88
+Pact-python does not currently support messaging, although work is ongoing: https://github.com/pact-foundation/pact-python/issues/88

 Work has initially started, but has stalled since January (at the time of writing):